hyperledger/aries-rfcs/features/0116-evidence-exchange/digital_notary_usecase.md

 We assume that government agencies such and the [DMV](https://en.wikipedia.org/wiki/Department_of_Motor_Vehicles) (*drivers license*) and Vital Records (brith certificate) will not be early adopters of digital credentials yet their associated [Tier 1 Proofs](#vernacular) are critical to the the creation of a network effect for the digital credential ecosystem.

 We therefore need a forcing function that will disrupt behavior.
-Image a trusted business entity, a Decentralized Digital Notary (DDN), that would take the responsibility of vouching for the existence of *Original Documents* and have the certitude to issue verifiable credentials attesting to personal data claims made by the *Issuer of Origination*.
+Image a trusted business entity, a Decentralized Digital Notary (DDN), that would take the responsibility of vouching for the existence of [Original Documents](./eep_glossary.md) and have the certitude to issue verifiable credentials attesting to personal data claims made by the [Issuer of Origination](./eep_glossary.md).

 ![ddn_concept](./img/ddn_concept.png)